-Dry Eye, also known as Keratoconjunctivitis sicca (KCS), is caused by inadequate tear production.
+Dry Eye, also known as Keratoconjunctivitis sicca (KCS in dogs), is caused by inadequate tear production.
 Tears help keep the eye healthy and keep away eye infections.
 Dogs with inadequate tear production often suffer from irritated eyes.
 They are very prone to ulcers and infection from the lack of tear production.
-This condition is relatively common in dogs, especially Lhasa Apsos, Shih-Tzus, Cocker Spaniels, Pugs, Pekingese, Bulldogs, and West Highland White Terriers.
+This condition is relatively common in dogs, especially with Lhasa Apsos, Shih-Tzus, Cocker Spaniels, Pugs, Pekingese, Bulldogs, and West Highland White Terriers.

 If you need help, call us at 800.786.4751.

 The materials, information and answers provided through this website are not intended to replace the medical advice or services of your personal veterinarian or other pet health care professional.
 Consult your own veterinarian for answers to specific medical questions, including diagnosis, treatment, therapy or medical attention.